zzhikai/tp/docs/UserGuide.md

 ---
 ### Sorting applicants : `sort`

-Allows you to sort the applicant list temporarily using the parameter identified by the field.
-The order of sorting is based on the input order.
+Allows you to sort the list of applicants temporarily by name or by job.
+You can sort based on ascending or descending order.

 <br>